jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 You can try and fix it and submit a PR.
 Or raise an issue and I'll have a look at it.

+### Why is the code so bad?

+Yeah, it's spaghetti code because it's basically disposable code.
+I expect to need to rewrite this every few days.

+Having said that, you're welcome to raise a PR if you want to make it better! :)
 ## Example output

 ```json